technomancy/leiningen/CONTRIBUTING.md

 dependencies in leiningen-core change, you have to redo the `lein bootstrap` step mentioned earlier.

-Using `bin/lein` alone from the master branch without a full checkout is not supported.
+Using `bin/lein` alone from the main branch without a full checkout is not supported.
 If you want to just grab a shell script to work with, use the `stable` branch.